ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 ## Optionally Critical

+For the format defined in this document, suffix tags are always *optional*.
+They can
-For the format defined here, suffix tags are always *optional*: They can be added or left out as desired by the generator of the string in Internet Extended Date/Time Format (IXDTF).
+be added or left out as desired by the generator of the IXDTF string.
-(An application might require the presence of specific suffix tags, though.)
+(An application MAY require the presence of specific suffix tags, though.)

-Without further indication, they are also *elective*: Even if included in the IXDTF string, the recipient is free to ignore the suffix tag.
+Without further indication, suffix tags are also *elective*: a recipient MAY ignore any suffix tag included in an IXDTF string.
-Reasons might include that the recipient does not implement (or know about) the specific suffix key, or that it does recognize the key but cannot act on the value provided.
+Reasons might include that the recipient does not implement (or know about) the specific suffix key, or that it does recognize the key but cannot act on its value.

-A suffix tag may also indicate that it is *critical*: The recipient is advised that it MUST NOT act on the Internet Extended Date/Time Format (IXDTF) string unless it can process the suffix tag as specified.
+A suffix tag MAY also indicate that it is *critical*: The recipient is advised that it MUST NOT act on the Internet Extended Date/Time Format (IXDTF) string unless it can process the suffix tag as specified.
 A critical suffix tag is indicated by following its opening bracket with an exclamation mark (see `critical-flag` in {{abnf}}).

-IXDTF strings such as:
+For example, IXDTF strings such as:

     2022-07-08T00:14:07+01:00[Europe/Paris]

-are internally inconsistent (see {{inconsistent}}), as Europe/Paris did not use a time zone offset of `+01:00` in July 2022.
+are internally inconsistent (see {{inconsistent}}), because Europe/Paris did not use a time zone offset of `+01:00` in July 2022.
-The time zone hint given in the suffix tag is elective, though, so the recipient is not required to act on the inconsistency; it can treat the Internet Date/Time Format string as if it were:
+The time zone hint given in the suffix tag is not marked as critical, so the recipient MAY ignore the inconsistency; it can treat the Internet Date/Time Format string as if it were:

     2022-07-08T00:14:07+01:00

-Similar with:
+Similarly, the suffix below MAY be ignored:

     2022-07-08T00:14:07+01:00[knort=blargel]